 By Jock Monteith 15th January 2023

 On a personal basis I much prefer the fishing days where there's a glimmer of sunlight to illuminate your salmon fly as opposed to fishing days when there's a dull flat light on the water.
 However if you were able to ask a fresh run salmon what it prefers you'd more than likely receive a different answer.

 There's something about the sparkle of sunlight on the water that excites me and more often than not I've seen it have the same reaction with salmon.
-Observing the thousands of salmon captures I've been personally involved in over the last 4 decades I'd say that some form of sunlight was present in at least 85% of these salmon encounters even though most salmon books would have you believe that dull days are best.
+Observing the many salmon captures I've been involved in over the last 4 decades I'd say that some form of sunlight was present in at least 85% of these salmon encounters even though most salmon books would have you believe that dull days are best.

 Juvenile Salmon Behaviour In The River